snkrmitch/-ISO-27001-Foundations/README.md

 ## Creating my own ISMS

-Now that I have completed this course, I wanted to apply some of the things I learned during the course to a "real world example" of a company and complete an ISMS (well some of it).
+Now that I have completed this course, I wanted to apply some of the things I learnt during the course to a "real world example" of a company and complete an ISMS (well some of it).

 You can find the project <a href="https://github.com/snkrmitch/PinnacleAssuranceGroupISMS">here.</a>